-Make sure you comply with the new DFS regulations
+Make sure you comply with the latest cyersecurity regulations

 In this blog, we’re exploring one of the requirements that DFS-regulated companies need to adhere to, to comply with the new cybersecurity regulations that were enacted in March.